Setting Dynamic Reorder Thresholds for Lab Consumables

 "status": "error_degraded",

-"audit_id": audit_id
+"audit_id": audit_id,

 # Run daily at 02:00 UTC to align with off-peak LMS/ERP sync windows